Chatlada-Nina/serenity-relax-and-spa/README.md

 ### Bugs discovered
 The radio button in the Booking form doesn't work properly
 - When I click on both radio buttons, they were selected both and can not undo it.
 I want users select just one button(new or old member)
-- I found out that I have different value for name attributes so to solve this issue, I needed to have a same name to radio buttons.
-Now It works properly as I wished.
+- I found out that I have different value for name attribute so to solve this issue, I needed to have a same name to radio buttons.
+Now It works properly as I wanted.